Bumbledebee/Financial-Portfolio-Analysis/README.md

 This project analyses the value generation of 5 different assets that were part of a portfolio with different weights over the course of three years - from 2019 until 2021.

-It is not know how much money has been invested at the beginning into the portfolio.
+How much money has been invested at the beginning into the portfolio is unknown.
 For this reason, any results here can be adapted for different starting points.

 ## The data